DFC-OpenSource/ox-ctrl/README.md

 ```
 RELEASE

-OX 2.6 is released.
-This version of OX contains the full-fledged FTL OX-Block.
-The FTL maintains
-a 4KB-granularity mapping table, implements garbage collection, and performs write-ahead logging,
-checkpoint, and recovery.
-OX 2.6 also comes with our NVMe over Fabrics implementation (using TCP sockets),
-future versions are expected with RDMA/Infiniband support.
-The last new feature is computational
-storage support, OX provides a set of libraries and interfaces for offloading applications to storage
-devices running OX.
-OX 2.6 runs in the DFC, other ARM platforms (Broadcom Stingray), and any x86 machines.
+OX 2.7: This release introduces a new media manager (File Backend), enabling the use of files to simulate
+flash memory with up to 4 TiB of storage.
+Additionally, OX 2.7 now supports a FUSE-based file system,
+allowing OX media to be mounted as a standard file system.
+We've also fixed several bugs to enhance
+stability and performance :)

 OLD RELEASES
+OX 2.6: This release introduces the fully featured FTL OX-Block, which includes a 4KB-granularity
+mapping table, garbage collection, write-ahead logging, checkpointing, and recovery.
+Additionally,
+OX 2.6 debuts our NVMe over Fabrics implementation using TCP sockets, with future versions planned
+to support RDMA/Infiniband.
+Another key addition is computational storage support, providing libraries
+and interfaces for offloading applications directly to storage devices running OX.
+OX 2.6 is compatible
+with DFC, Broadcom Stingray (ARM platforms), and x86 machines.

-OX 1.4.0 is released.
-The main feature is supporting pblk target (host FTL) by enabling
+OX 1.4 : The main feature is supporting pblk target (host FTL) by enabling
 sector-granularity reads.
 It allows file systems on top of the DFC namespace.
 It requires
 the linux kernel 4.13 or higher.
 Please, check the 'pblk: Host-side FTL setup' section.
 ```
-**Website:**
-  COMING SOON...

 **Documentation:**
 - https://github.com/DFC-OpenSource/ox-ctrl/wiki